Key-Value Store

-The Storage API provides a simple key-value store you can use for storing unencrypted app data.
-Use this to store data that you'd like to retrieve through the storage.query tool.
+The Key-Value Store provides simple storage for key/value pairs.
+Use this to persistently store data that you'd like to retrieve through the Query tool.

 1